sandbox-quantum/Tangelo/CONTRIBUTIONS.rst

 Do not feel intimidated by the guidelines and processes we describe in this document: we are here to assist you and help you take things to the finish line.
 We do not expect you to be an expert in software development or to get everything right on the first attempt: don’t hesitate to open an issue or a pull request, or simply contact us.

 Contributors have various backgounds and experience, from high schoolers to fully fledged quantum scientists or chemists, and there are many ways you can contribute to this project.
-You can of course open a pull request (PR) and extend our codebase, but opening an issue to suggest a new feature, report a bug, improve our documentation or make a Jupyter notebook is just as valuable.
+You can of course open a pull request (PR) and extend our codebase, but opening an issue to suggest a new feature, report a bug, improve our documentation or make a tutorial notebook is just as valuable.

 By joining the Tangelo community and sharing your ideas and developments, you are creating an opportunity for us to learn and grow together, and take ideas to the finish line and beyond.